 I love, love, LOVE Munich!
 Having lived there for 12 years, I have a special (sentimental) connection to this wonderful city.
 I started my first job there back in 2000 and to discover a city while beginning a new phase of life left a warm and lasting impression.
-Many people have asked me which is better – Munich or Berlin?
-I’d say, they can’t really be compared.
-While Berlin’s majesty seems to me more like a gracefully ageing diva, Munich seems to be a more colorful and younger lady.
-Here are some of my tips on how to best experience this thriving city, mix and match your sightseeing options with your dining and drinking options as you see fit!
+Here are some of my tips on how to best experience this vibrant city, mix and match your sightseeing options with your dining and drinking options as you see fit!

 The Best Views in Town:

 To capture the breath-taking cityscape that features the majestic Alps as a backdrop you have several options.

 - The hill at Olympic Park, reached by subway.
 The Olympic Park is also a nice area to take a stroll among the various Olympic stadiums and athletic facilities that are still in use.
 Oftentimes, there are events going on at the Olympic Park, e.g. outdoor movies by the lake, which is a great thing to do on a warm summer evening, or exhibitions.

 - Top of the Olympic Tower, which provides an even wider view than the Park.
 There is also a restaurant at the top though I am not sure of the quality.